Welcome to the Office of Recycling and Green Community Programs

 First Tuesday of the month: Dundee Kroger, 571 E. Monroe St., Dundee

 Second Tuesday of the month: St. Joseph Catholic Church, 2238 Manhattan St., Erie

-Four Household Hazardous Waste Collection events are scheduled for 2016.
+Four Household Hazardous Waste Collection events are scheduled for 2017.
 To view more information on Household Hazardous Waste, including what can be accepted at a collection, please visit the Household Hazardous Waste page.
-The dates and locations for 2016 are as follows:
+The dates and locations are as follows:

-In 2016, we will again hold tire collection events on the last Wednesday of each month (April through August) on the following dates: April 27th, May 25th, June 29th, July 27th, and August 31st.
-The collection will take place from 9:00 am until 12:00 pm at the Monroe County Drain Commissioners Office; 1005 S. Raisinville Road, Monroe, MI 48162.
+In 2016, we will again hold tire collection events.
+The collection will take place from 9:00 am until 12:00 pm on the last Wednesday of each month (April through August) at the Monroe County Drain Commissioners Office; 1005 S. Raisinville Road, Monroe, MI 48162.
 No registration is required.
-The location will be manned with volunteers to assist in the unloading of your tires.
+The location will be staffed with volunteers to assist in the unloading of your tires.
 The site is also secure on hours that are not listed and dropping your tires at that location outside of the scheduled times could result in fines or prosecution to anyone that does.